Pastells/TFM/README.md

 - Julia: with PyCall, OrdinaryDiffEq, StaticArrays, Markdown\
   `julia -e 'using Pkg; Pkg.add("PyCall"); Pkg.add("OrdinaryDiffEq"); Pkg.add("StaticArrays"); Pkg.add("Markdown")'`

-- OrdinaryDiffEq, StaticArrays are found precompiled in sysimage.so\
+- OrdinaryDiffEq, StaticArrays can be precompiled to sysimage.so\
-  The sysimage may be dependent on the julia version and other stuff.
-If it fails to execute, comment the line in self_force.py containing `sysimage` and uncomment the line below.
+   To create it, run: `julia src/create_sysimage.jl` Then uncomment the line in self_force.py containing `sysimage` and comment the line above.

 Model executed like:
 `python src/self_force.py data/prova.csv [-log_print] [-save]`